Free

 Level 1 | Minimum Sentence | Maximum Sentence |

-DM1 | 6 months jail or $500 fine or both | 18 months jail or $5,000 fine or both |
+DM1 | 6 months jail, or $500 fine, or both | 18 months jail, or $5000 fine, or both |

-DM2 | $50 fine | 12 months jail or $750 or both |
+DM2 | $500 fine | 12 months jail, or $750, or both |